alperenalp/alperenalp/README.md

 </h3>

 <h2 align="center">
-I'm a Junior Full-Stack Web Developer 💻, and student 🧑‍🎓
+I'm a Junior Full-Stack Web Developer 💻 final year student at university 🧑‍🎓
 </h2>

 I love the developing creative websites.
 I love spending time to meet new people.
 I love searching how people hide things and where people are likely to look.